Piper Gilles: 2022–2023 season: Grand Prix Final champions and World bronze, cancer surgery

 As the top seed, Gilles/Poirier entered the Final in Turin as the presumptive favourites, albeit not firmly so, against struggling American pre-season favourites Chock/Bates and Italian champions Guignard/Fabbri competing on home ice.
 They finished first in the rhythm dance, 0.44 points ahead of a resurgent Chock/Bates.
 They received lower levels on some elements than in previous events, which Poirier called "a fair assessment" that he attributed to hesitance in the face of strong competition.
 They won the free dance as well, taking the gold medal, the most significant victory of their careers thus far, and the first Grand Prix Final victory for any Canadian competitor since Virtue/Moir in 2016.
 Gilles assessed that they "felt great today, from start to finish."
 Their training mates, Nadiia Bashynska and Peter Beaumont, won gold in the Junior Grand Prix Final on the same day.
 Gilles would later recall this as "probably the highest moment in my life" to that point, but that "coming back to the hotel room afterward and being like, 'Okay, now I'm back down to earth.
 I'm going into surgery next week, so here we go.'"

 Gilles' surgery removed both her left ovary and, as a precautionary measure, her appendix.
 The surgery was initially reported to the public as only an appendectomy, as a result of which the team withdrew from the 2023 Canadian Championships.
 Gilles/Poirier were provisionally assigned to the 2023 Four Continents Championships, but subsequently withdrew to focus on recovery.
 The post-surgical biopsy of the tumour confirmed that it had been cancerous.
 She was also diagnosed with endometriosis.
-Blood testing in subsequent months would indicate that she did not have cancer.
+She now undergoes regular blood tests and ultrasounds to monitor her health, and they have not shown signs of the cancer returning.